ankit7540/H2-PolarizabilityMatrixElements/README.md

 **Usage**
 ---
-Refer to the `README.md` in the FORTRAN-program folder and the Python-module folder respectively according to your usage.
+Clone this repository or download as a zip file.
+According to the program of choice, refer to the `README.md` in the FORTRAN-program folder or in the Python-module folder.
+(Both versions do the the same computation and give same results.)

 **Comments on numerical accuracy**
 ---
-The integral calculation is usually accurate to ~1e-6 or better.
-However, the net numerical uncertainity in the computed matrix element is  +/- 1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline procedures and physical constants.
+The definite integral calculation is usually accurate to ~1e-6 or better.
+However, the net numerical uncertainity in the computed matrix element is  +/- 1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline interpolation procedures and physical constants.

 **Credits**
 ---